www.pembrokeandmonktonhistory.org.uk

 3: Stalls at local events

-In conclusion, I give a big thank you to a hard working committee for their support, for giving up so much of their time and for their generosity.
+I give a big thank you to a hard working committee for their support, for giving up so much of their time and for their generosity.
 If anyone wishes to volunteer to join the team they will be most welcome.

 Linda Asman

-Chairman, 15th March 2024
+Chairman, 21st March 2025

 IN REMEMBRANCE